Alluxio/alluxio/docs/en/Debugging-Guide.md

 Usually, Alluxio does not run on the development environment, which makes it difficult to debug Alluxio.
 We locate problem's method is 'log-build-deploy-scanlog', the efficiency of the problem localization is low and need to modify the code and trigger new deployment, which is not allowed in some time.

 Java remote debugging technology can make it simple to debug Alluxio in source level without modify any source.
 You need to append the JVM remote debugging parameters and then start debugging server.
-There are several ways to append the remote debugging parameters, you can export the properties in shell or `alluxi-env.sh`, add the following configuration properties.
+There are several ways to append the remote debugging parameters, you can export the properties in shell or `alluxio-env.sh`, add the following configuration properties.

 ```
 export ALLUXIO_WORKER_JAVA_OPTS="$ALLUXIO_JAVA_OPTS -agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=6606"